rwebaz/IoTA-Lessons-Project/README.md

-# Iota-Lessons-Project
+# Iota Lessons Project

-A Git Hub repo of Lessons emphasizing the Iota deep data engine
+A Git Hub repo of Lessons and Articles emphasizing the Internet of Things Class A deep data engine